 After breaking into a vendor’s email account, an attacker creates a look-alike domain to send a large invoice and discuss rerouting payments to a new bank account.

 An attacker capitalizes on the inherent urgency of tax season and attempts to trick a target into clicking a malicious JPG to view purported tax documents.

 Using a legitimate sending domain as a mask and a spoofed display name, an attacker pretends to be from Capital One’s customer service team to steal login credentials.

-After compromising a domain, an attacker creates a fake Microsoft SharePoint attachment viewer in an attempt to steal money and sensitive information.
+After spoofing a legitimate domain, an attacker uses a fake password-protected financial document to steal sensitive information.